-4. CONCLUDING STATEMENT ON THE TAKE-OFF CONFERENCE FOR STRENGTHENING PARTNERSHIPS FOR A NEW AFRICA URBAN AGENDA PROJECT to ensure an effective engagement of all stakeholders across the continent for an active, evidence-based and highly inclusive preparatory Process for the Third United Nations Conference on Housing and Urban Development (Habitat III) which will be convened in 2016, in line with the United Nations General Assembly Resolutions 66/207 and 67/216, while its main objectives were to:
+The Take-off Conference for the Strengthening Partnerships for an Africa Urban Agenda took place at the United Nations Complex in Nairobi, Kenya from the 4th to the 6th of December, 2013, under the following theme: Imperatives for a new Urban Agenda.
+The Strengthening Partnerships for an Africa Urban Agenda was initiated by the United Nations Human Settlements Programme (UN-Habitat), with strong support and collaboration from the Governments of Nigeria and Ghana.
+The purpose of the Conference was to ensure an effective engagement of all stakeholders across the continent for an active, evidence-based and highly inclusive preparatory Process for the Third United Nations Conference on Housing and Urban Development (Habitat III) which will be convened in 2016, in line with the United Nations General Assembly Resolutions 66/207 and 67/216, while its main objectives were to: